medeepeshyadav/OOPs-Projects-with-Automated-Tests/Towers-of-Hanoi/README.md

 - **Unit Testing with `pytest` library**: The most valuable skill I have learnt is unit testing using `pytest` library.
 Testing my code pointed out a few loopholes in my code which I fixed and ensured that my code is free of bugs.

-- **Using functional programming to make a highly interactive command line display**: I learnt how we can make our command line prompt so interactive and also display our objects in such easy way.
+- **Making highly interactive command line display**: I learnt how we can make our command line prompt interactive and also display our objects on the screen in a simple but interactive way.